 As you consider services for your healthcare offering, consider HCI’s Telemedicine module, available through MediaCare, our enterprise-wide integrated software platform over our Interactive Patient Care Whiteboards.
 MediaCare interactive modules like Telemedicine are scalable and flexible, offering a high return on investment.
 CleanCall is another advancement in Telemedicine that keeps both patients and staff safe.
 Add to that the COVID-19 Module, which clearly display patient vitals and rounding, to offer an integrated loop of patient care and clinical decision support.

 How can you incorporate telemedicine into your healthcare service offerings?
 It’s clear that even after the pandemic, telehealth is a technology tool for healthcare providers that’s here to stay.
 Telemedicine visits offer:

 - A high level of convenience for Patients and Providers

 - Safety for patients and providers, with no or limited contact

-- Reduced or eliminated travel for patients who may have ambulatory concerns and/or transportation
+- Reduced or eliminated travel for patients who may have ambulatory concerns and/or transportation issues

-- Keeps patients and staff safe, but still connected
+- Keeps patients and staff safe, but still connected on a personal level

 - Additional billing revenue and lower operating costs